 Public health social workers also work with people diagnosed with communicable diseases affecting an entire community.
 They also conduct research to identify links between physical health and poverty.

-These specialists also assist people struggling with relationship, anxiety, and social problems.
+These specialists also assist people struggling with relationships, anxiety, and social problems.
 When domestic or child abuse is suspected, social workers often assist entire families.
-Public health social workers advise patients stuck in poverty or struggling to overcome substance abuse.
-Social workers often specialize in helping people from specific ethnic and cultural backgrounds.

 The following are typical responsibilities of public health social workers: